benelan/gh-fzf/README.md

   - `alt-A`: Filter the list, showing issues authored by you
   - `alt-m`: Filter the list, showing issues where you are mentioned
   - `alt-s`: Filter the list, showing issues with any state (open or closed)
+- **Examples:**
+  - `gh fzf issue --assignee @me --milestone "v1.33.7" --state all`: Filter the initial list to open and closed issues assigned to you in the "v1.33.7" milestone.
+  - `gh fzf i -S \'no:assignee label:\"good first issue\" milestone:backburner'`: Filter the initial list to issues with the "good first issue" label, no assignee, and in the "backburner" milestone.
+Uses [GitHub's search syntax](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).

 ### `pr`